argosity/hippo/docs/command.md

 # lanes generate

-Constructs either a model, view or screen.
+Constructs either a model, component or screen.

-## View
+## Component

-`lanes generate view <name>`
+`lanes generate component <name>`

-Will create a new view file, template and an accompanying spec.
-By default the view will have no content, and it's template is composed of a single DIV.
+Will create a new component file along with an accompanying spec.
+By default the content will only render a simple [I am a {class_name} component] message.

 ## Model